straightway/peerspace/documentation/PeerspaceIdeas.md

 The _distance_ of a list item to a peer's id should be determined from the combined hash code of the item's list id and epoch.

-This is of course the consequence, that the peer's  _distance_ to an item changes when the item enters the next epoch, which in turn may result in forwarding and/or deleting the item.
+This has of course the consequence, that the peer's  _distance_ to an item changes when the item enters the next epoch, which in turn may result in forwarding and/or deleting the item.

 ### Forwarding and mutable chunks